Microbody: Glyoxysomes

 Glyoxysomes are specialized peroxisomes found in plants and mold, which help to convert stored lipids into carbohydrates so they can be used for plant growth.
 In glyoxysomes the fatty acids are hydrolyzed to acetyl-CoA by peroxisomal β-oxidation enzymes.
 Besides peroxisomal functions, glyoxysomes also possess the key enzymes of the glyoxylate cycle.

+Glycosomes

+Glycosomes are specialized peroxisomes found in some protists such as the Kinetoplastida.
+They specialize in the breakdown of carbohydrates as well as other catabolic processes like purine salvage.

+Hydrogenosome

+Hydrogenosomes are a variant of mitochondria to produce molecular hydrogen and ATP in anaerobic conditions.
+Their link to the mitochondria is proven by their structural and functional similarities and their use of mitochondrion-related proteins (imported from the nucleus).
+Most of them are genomeless, but two examples are known to have a genome recognizably related to mitochondrial genomes.

 History

 Microbodies were first discovered and named in 1954 by Rhodin.
 Two years later in 1956, Rouiller and Bernhard presented the first worldwide accepted images of microbodies in liver cells.
 Then in 1965, Christian de Duve and coworkers isolated microbodies from the liver of a rat.
 De Duve also believed that the name microbody was too general and chose the name of peroxisome because of its relationship with hydrogen peroxide.
 In 1967, Breidenbach and Beevers were the first to isolate microbodies from plants, which they named glyoxysomes because they were found to contain enzymes of the glyoxylate cycle.